MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 ## Limitations

 We don't handle such OVER clauses where the ORDER BY inside the OVER is on a String or other such type that can't be mapped to a fixed-length integer.
-See a discussion on supported types below in the "Types" section.
+See a discussion on supported types [below](#order-by-types).

 # Details